AlpacaTravel/graphql-docs/topics/itinerary/Querying an Itinerary/README.md

 <p align="center">
   <img src="list.png" alt="Query favourites or a curated list without directions">
 </p>

+We can query the `Itinerary` and combine using the `itinerary()` and `children()` operations to obtain information about the itinerary, and the `ItineraryLocation`s as a list.
+The `ItineraryLocation` provides information about a stop or place on an itinerary.

 ```graphql
 # Query the itinerary locations for an itinerary, and access basic information